A Happy Sporting Christmas to all our readers

 Extra special sparkle in victory for new Northern Ireland football captain Simone Magill… every month, UTV’s brilliant sports presenter RUTH GORMAN shares the experiences of her sporting life and times

-New captain Simone Magill and niece, Lexi, lead out NI team
+Simone Magill and niece, Lexi, lead out NI team for Simone's first game as captain

 Interviewing a very happy matchwinner Lauren Wade for UTV